rust-stuco/lectures/week5/slides.md

 ```

 * Traits are defined with the `trait` keyword
-* They act as an interface for structs
+* They act as an interface for types
-    * They can cannot be constructed directly, only applied onto structs
+    * They can cannot be constructed directly, only applied onto types

 ---